SenseNet/sncom-resources/_docs/config-reference.md

 ### MaxWritesInOneFile
 [sn-tools / SenseNet.Diagnostics.SnTrace](https://github.com/SenseNet/sn-tools/blob/master/src/SenseNet.Tools/Diagnostics/SnTrace.cs "See on github")

 Number of writes into a single file.
-If the writer reaches this value, a new log file will be created.[Details](http://wiki.sensenet.com/Detailed_logger "See detailed information.")
+If the writer reaches this value, a new log file will be created.

 **Default value:** 100